The Do’s And Dont’s Of Navigating A Car Accident

 Last updated Monday, December 7th, 2020

 Being involved in a car accident can be rather unsettling and scary.
 There are several things you should do, and others you should not.
-Marc J. Shuman & Associates, LTD, personal injury and car accident lawyers are pleased to offer the following do’s and do not’s, should you get into a car accident.
+Shuman Legal, personal injury and car accident lawyers are pleased to offer the following do’s and do not’s, should you get into a car accident.

 After A Car Accident – Do’s:

 - Check to make sure no one is seriously injured, regardless of who caused the accident.

 - Turn on the vehicle’s hazard lights.

 - Call 911 and have police, fire, and EMTs dispatched.

 - Get the other person’s make, model, and license plate number.
 Take pictures if possible of the other vehicle(s).
 Get information from people who may have contributed to the accident (for example, a third driver who caused the person who hit you to swerve).
 Also get the names, addresses, emails, and phone numbers of any witnesses.